-I use a simple approach in which content structures are mapped to user and project goals & objectives.
+I use a simple approach in which content structures are mapped to user goals and business objectives.

 - Meet the needs of today, and be able to grow tomorrow.

 GEICO Military - Complete information architecture, content, and wireframes.

 The GEICO Military refresh was one of my first projects after joining GEICO, and was a blast.
 Guiding the team through an audience and content prioritization exercise helped define a simple, effective content approach.
 Sales jumped, and the team was elated.

 Common Ground Alliance - Complete information architecture, content, and page designs.

 Common Ground Alliance required several workshops to refine the core association message and provide a meaningful membership offering.

 Call 811 - Complete information architecture, content ideation and strategy, voice, tone, and page designs.

 Related to the CGA project, this site is intended to promote and encourage dig safety.

 U.S. Dept of Transportation Office of Civil Rights - Core information architecture and page designs.